Salò holidays

 Buses

-Salò’s main bus station is on Largo Dante Alighieri street, but you’ll also find stops near Piazza Vittorio and Piazza San Bernardino.
-Catch a ride on line 27 to travel along the whole west coast of the lake, from Riva in the north to Desenzano in the south.
+The main bus station is on Largo Dante Alighieri street, and there are also bus stops near Piazza Vittorio and Piazza San Bernardino.
+Catch a ride on line 27 to travel along the whole western shore of the lake, from Desenzano in the north to Riva in the south.

 Taking to the water on a ferry is the perfect way to explore Lake Garda and enjoy the scenery at the same time.
-Saunter down to Salò’s promenade and set sail to visit towns like Limone in about 1 hour 30 minutes and Sirmione in as little as 30 minutes.
+Take the ferry from the promenade to visit towns like Limone and Sirmione in around an hour.

 On foot